pokt-network/governance/Ops/dao_launch_roadmap.md

 ### Prerequisites:
  * There are at least 100 independently operated Nodes
- * The Legislature has passed its first vote (and is therefore in Phase 2)
+ * The Council has passed its first vote (and is therefore in Phase 2)

 ### Steps / Available Actions:
  * The App and Node UnstakingTime parameters will be changed from 21 days to 1 hour, subject to Majority Approval from Voting Token holders (50% yes votes)